kyma-project/community/concepts/eventing-code-guidelines.md

 ### Unit Tests

 [Unit tests](https://en.wikipedia.org/wiki/Unit_testing) are used to test individual `units` of the code.
-In order to test the unit in an `isolated` fashion, external `dependencies` are typically `mocked`.
+To test the unit in an `isolated` fashion, external `dependencies` are typically `mocked`.
 Unit tests provide a very fast `feedback cycle` and help discovering bugs in a very `early stage`.
 The advantage of unit testing is that "[Code can be impossible or difficult to unit test if poorly written, thus unit testing can force developers to structure functions and objects in better ways.](https://en.wikipedia.org/wiki/Unit_testing)"
-The big disadvantage of unit tests is that they are tightly coupled to the code and a rewrite of the code may require new or modified unit tests.
+The big disadvantage of unit tests is that they are tightly coupled to the code, so rewriting the code may require new or modified unit tests.

 ## Testing Guidelines

-The following section describes ugly tests or problems which we discovered in our code base.
-The aim of the testing guidelines are to provide suggestions on how the tests can be written instead.
+The following section describes ugly tests or problems that we discovered in our code base.
+The testing guidelines provide suggestions how the tests can be written instead.
-They should be used whenever possible but are not set in stone.
-There might be cases there the proposed solution does not fit and that is ok.
+The guides should be used whenever possible but are not set in stone.
+There might be cases where the proposed solution does not fit and that is ok.

 **Best Practices**:
 - Find a `balance` between [`KISS`](https://en.wikipedia.org/wiki/KISS_principle) (keep it simple stupid) and [`DRY`](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (don't repeat yourself).
 Tests should be easily `understandable`.
-At the same time you should `avoid` code `duplication` because it gets un`maintaineable` very fast.
+At the same time, you should `avoid` code `duplication` because it gets un`maintaineable` very fast.
 - `Split` heavy test `setup` from actual test.
 - Test `one thing` at a time.
 This alignes with the KISS principle as well.
 Focus on the `main concern` of a test and don't test more than what you need.
-Comments on tests are welcome, but might also be an indication for a test which is either (1) too complex or (2) tests to many things simultaneously.
+Comments on tests are welcome, but might also be an indication for a test that is either (1) too complex or (2) tests too many things simultaneously.
 Concentraing on the main concern makes the individual tests shorter, easier to understand, better to maintain and expresses the intention of the test better.
 If multiple things are tested at the same time, there is `no guarantuee` that someone will take this secondary thing out of the test.
 If there are multiple tests however, you can easily see that a test case was removed and argue whether this is ok or not.
 - `Don't` test the `unforeseen`.
-Instead think about the code and derive useful test scenarios (best and worst case).
+Instead, think about the code and derive useful test scenarios (best and worst case).
 Think about what is the `happy path` ?
 What is the `unhappy path` ?
-- Especially complex tests deserve some `documentation`.
-This helps the reader of the test to better understand it.
+- Especially complex tests need `documentation` so that the reader understands them better.

 **Goals**:
-- Avoid regression: Whenever you close a bug, you should make sure that this bug will not get reintroduced.
+- Avoid regression: Whenever you close a bug, make sure that this bug will not get reintroduced.
 <!-- voting question:
 does it makse sense to:
 1. use regression in the test name to indicate whether a test is a regression test ?
 1. link a PR or issue to the test so that you can understand even two years later, what the problem was at the time ?
 -->
-- Express intent of code: Code should be self-explanatory and documented, but in addition, tests help in understanding the intention of the code by providing test cases where you can easily see the (1) input to the code and (2) the expected outcome.
+- Express intent of code: Code should be self-explanatory and documented.
+In addition, tests help in understanding the intention of the code by providing test cases where you can easily see the (1) input to the code and (2) the expected outcome.
-- Drive development: Yes tests can help drive development.
-They allow you to run code which is otherwise hard to run because it needs a complex setup.
-Imagine that in order to test a kubernetes controller you need to build a Docker image, push the image and deploy the controller.
-This is a very time consuming approach.
+- Drive development: Yes, tests can help drive development.
+They enable you to run code that is otherwise hard to run because it needs a complex setup.
+Imagine that in order to test a Kubernetes controller, you need to build a Docker image, push the image, and deploy the controller.
+This is a very time-consuming approach.
 You should always aim for a `short` `feedback cycle`.
 <!-- inspired by https://fossa.com/blog/golang-best-practices-testing-go/#Why -->

 ### Separate test setup from actual test